Buddy Rose: National Wrestling Alliance (1976–1982)

-Perschmann joined NWA Western States and made his debut twelve days later, losing to Red Bastien at a house show in Amarillo, TX on January 15, 1976.
+Perschmann joined NWA Western States and made his debut twelve days later, losing to Red Bastien at a house show in Amarillo, Texas, on January 15, 1976.
 He wrestled in several National Wrestling Alliance territories that year before settling in the collective's Pacific Northwest Wrestling promotion.
-He made his debut on October 15, 1976 and wrestled Rick Hunter to a draw.
+He made his debut on October 15, 1976, and wrestled Rick Hunter to a draw.
 This was also the first time that he did not wrestle under his name, instead having been redubbed "Buddy Rose".

-Now wrestling as Buddy Rose both in the PNW and other NWA outfits, on May 24, 1977 he received his first NWA World Heavyweight Championship title opportunity when he faced Harley Race in an unsuccessful effort in Portland, Oregon.
+Now wrestling as Buddy Rose both in the PNW and other NWA outfits, on May 24, 1977, he received his first NWA World Heavyweight Championship title opportunity when he faced Harley Race in an unsuccessful effort in Portland, Oregon.
 However, later that year he would capture his first championship, teaming with Jesse Ventura to win the NWA Pacific Northwest Tag Team Title.
 After losing the titles that June, he would team with Ed Wiskoski (Colonel DeBeers) to regain them from Lonnie Mayne and Sam Oliver in a "loser leaves town" match on December 6, 1977.
 Rose would team on and off with Wiskoski for several decades afterwards, no matter whether the latter was using his "Polish Prince", "Mega Maharishi Imed", or "Colonel De Beers" gimmicks.

-In 1978 Rose partnered with John Studd to win the 50th State Big Time Wrestling tag-team championship.
-They would lose them on June 14, 1978 in Honolulu, HI to John Tolos and Steve Strong.
+On May 17, 1978, Rose partnered with John Studd to win 50th State Big Time Wrestling's NWA Hawaii Tag Team Championship.
+They would lose them on June 14, 1978, in Honolulu to John Tolos and Steve Strong.
 Later that summer Rose entered a tournament to crown the vacant NWA San Francisco United States Heavyweight Title.
-He won it on September 16, 1978 when he defeated Dean Ho, securing his first singles championship.
+He won it on September 16, 1978, when he defeated Dean Ho, securing his first singles championship.
 Meanwhile, in the PNW, Rose and Wiskoski were finally beaten for the PNW Tag-Team titles by Dutch Savage and Johnny Boyd on November 21, 1978.

 By 1979 Perschmann was now a mainstay of the PNW and one of their top attractions.
 At some point in the year Rose & Wiskoski regained the Pacific Northwest Tag Team Title.
-On May 8, 1979 in Portland, OR he wrestled PNW Heavyweight Champion "Rowdy" Roddy Piper to a draw, the start of a feud which Piper credits in his autobiography as establishing his name in the business.
+On May 8, 1979, in Portland, Oregon, he wrestled PNW Heavyweight Champion "Rowdy" Roddy Piper to a draw, the start of a feud which Piper credits in his autobiography as establishing his name in the business.
 Three days later Rose regained the Big Time Wrestling United States Title by pinning Ron Starr.
 However his efforts to win the PNW's primary title remained unsuccessful, as he was unable to defeat Piper or latter champion Stan Stasiak.